Common Questions, Concerns and Misperceptions

 This is not done.
 Women who join clinical trials are either given the “standard of care,” which is the best treatment available for their type of ovarian cancer, or receive the new treatment that is being tested.
 Placebos may be used in situations where the new treatment being tested is an “add on” to the standard of care or if there is no standard of care, meaning doctors would not do anything in that particular situation.

 For example, there are clinical trials that look at whether extra chemotherapy after the standard first-line course of treatment improves women’s health.
-In this kind of trial, a placebo would be used, but all women receive the best treatment available first and then some would receive placebos and others would get extra chemotherapy.
+In this kind of trial, a placebo would be used, but all women receive the best treatment available first.
+In addition to that standard treatment, some women would receive placebos and others would get additional chemotherapy.

 Clinical trials are a last resort for patients.

-A woman at any point in her experience with ovarian cancer may be eligible for a clinical trial.
-Many women only think of clinical trials as an option for the treatment of their cancer, and often only after other treatments have failed them.
+A woman may be eligible for a clinical trial at any point in her experience with ovarian cancer.
+Many women think of clinical trials as an option for the treatment of their cancer only after other treatments have failed them.
 There are a lot of trials for women in this situation, but many other trials are available.